jameszah/ESP32-CAM-Video-Recorder-junior/README.md

   You can just compile, download, power-on ... and it will record a series of 30 minute, HD videos, 12.5 fps on your SD card ... while you read on ...

   Although if you put your ssid and password, and timezone into the config.txt file, and put that file on the SD card, things will be nicer!
+You can read the comments in config.txt and set your desired recording length, framesize, and internet on/off in there.

   Here is a timelapse sample, recorded and uploaded to Youtube.
 The settings were framesize UXGA (13), quality 15, 1 fps, 1800 seconds long, speedup 30 times.
 Click the image and it will take you to Youtube to see it.